kevinwatson/rails-microservices-book/100-chapter-09.md

 Create the following Dockerfile file in the `rails-microservices-sample-code` directory.
 We'll use the name `Dockerfile.builder` to differentiate the Dockerfile we'll use to generate new rails services vs the Dockerfile we'll use to build and run our Rails applications.

-Note: The first line of a file is the `cat` command, used here to easily reference the file path and the file contents.
+Note: The first line of these files is a comment and is used to indicate the file path and file name.
+This line can be omitted from the file.

+_**Listing 9-3**_ Dockerfile used to create an image that we'll use to generate our Rails application

 ```dockerfile
 # rails-microservices-sample-code/Dockerfile.builder